Landscapes-Reimagined/Create-Forge-Frontier/patch_notes.md

 - Added New Seed Oil Tag to allow usage in the Mechanical Chicken
 - Removed Unused Crushed Redstone Recipes
 - Adjusted Advanced AE and Applied Flux Sequenced Assembly Recipes to use proper incomplete items
+- Adjusted Recipes for AE2, Sophisticated Storage Blocks and base upgrade, Sophisticated Backpacks base upgrade, and pipez using new Create items
+- Gave all Farmers Delight and Addons, knives proper item tags
+- Adjusted Regions Unexplored Ash Recipe to use Supplementaries Ash instead of Gunpowder
+- Added new Rocket Tier Casing, and adjusted Ad Astra Rocket Recipes to use new casing
+- Lowered the Difficulty of a few End Remastered Eyes to be more fair
 ---

 ## ⚙️ **Configuration & UI Updates**